Review: XENOPHOBIA (2019)

 Six people who have been affected by alien encounters and or abductions meet for mutual support and to exchange stories.
 That’s the framing device for Xenophobia, the new anthology flick from Vision Films.
 I’d heard some interesting things about it, but the early reviews had somewhat curbed my enthusiasm.
 So what do I think now I’ve seen it?

 “Pinnacles”, directed by Steven J. Escobar, is an extremely short tale of abduction that feels like it’s just there to pad out the film’s run time.
-Eric (Baker Chase Powell, Hi-8, Little Dead Rotting Hood) is a photographer who gets zapped into an alien craft, probed and released.
+Eric (Baker Chase Powell, Hi-8, Irrational Fear) is a photographer who gets zapped into an alien craft, probed, and released.
 That’s it.

-“Doomsday” involves campers Harry (Nick Principe, The 27 Club, FP2: Beats of Rage) and Becky (Kristen Renton) who encounter an alien and a cursed crystal.
+“Doomsday” involves campers Harry (Nick Principe, Sky Sharks, FP2: Beats of Rage) and Becky (Kristen Renton) who encounter an alien and a cursed crystal.
 This has the film’s best alien and some nice burn effects.
 It also has laser beams from the eyes effects that look like they came from an 80s TV show.
 Director Joe Castro, (Terror Toons), manages to keep it all interesting even if it could have used some further editing.

 “The Sullivan House” starts like a female vigilante film as several women torture suspected wife-beater Edgar (Mark Hoadley).
 He insists his wife is dead and has been replaced by an alien creature.
 But nobody is going to believe a story like that.
 Thomas J. Churchill, (Check Point) quickly takes this episode in the direction of The Thing with Xenophobia’s bloodiest effects.

-Then we get the less than impressive wrap up of the wrap around.
-Sharp-eyed fans of Todd Sheets films may spot some of his regular cast members Dilynn Fawn Harvey (Clownado, Hi-Death), Douglas Epps (Bonehill Road) and Jack McCord (Dreaming Purple Neon) among the victims.
+Then we get the less than impressive wrap-up of the wrap-around.
+Sharp-eyed fans of Todd Sheets films may spot some of his regular cast members Dilynn Fawn Harvey (Clownado, Hi-Death), Douglas Epps (Bonehill Road), and Jack McCord (Hi-Fear, The Final Caller) among the victims.

 Overall, Xenophobia wasn’t as good as I’d hoped but it was far from as bad as some of the reviews would indicate.
 It’ll pass the time on a Saturday afternoon fairly well.